-We have a policy of visiting suppliers and introducing benchmark case studies to them.
-We also conduct BCP Checklist surveys to assess supplier BCP systems and activities, and communicate and implement follow up activities on the results.
-For these surveys, we have added floods, labor strikes, cyberattacks and terrorism to the existing risk categories of earthquakes and tsunamis, and expanded the scope of suppliers surveyed on a global basis.
+We have a policy of visiting suppliers to hold information exchange session and introduce benchmark case studies to them.
+We also conduct BCP Checklist surveys to assess supplier BCP systems and activities and communicate and implement follow up activities on the results.
+For these surveys, we have added torrential rains, floods, labor strikes, cyberattacks and pandemics to the existing risk categories of earthquakes and tsunamis and are envisioning risks and countermeasures to be considered on a global basis.

-4. Assessment of suppliers' financial risk

-We conduct periodic financial assessment of suppliers globally in cooperation with Renault and Mitsubishi Motors, and communicate closely to ensure maintenance of sound business.
+4. Confirmation of suppliers' financial condition We conduct periodic financial assessment of suppliers globally in cooperation with Renault and Mitsubishi Motors and communicate closely to ensure maintenance of sound business.